Chiado and Bairro Alto

 Getting to Chiado and Bairro Alto

-The easiest way to get to these neighborhoods is to take tram nº 28 and the Santa Just Lift or the Ascensor da Glória, located in Praça dos Restauradores.
+The easiest way to get to these neighborhoods is to take tram nº 28, the Santa Just Lift, or the Ascensor da Glória, located in Praça dos Restauradores.

 Chiado’s most famous café is called A Brasileira, where the poet Fernando Pessoa used to go, and up on its roof terrace, there is even a bronze statue of the poet sitting at one of the tables.
 This café is very popular among tourists.